 - 4. Set the amount of movement between triggers in subpixels in SpatialCompensationDistance (step: 0.01). - 5.
 If the automatic compensation failed to correct the spatial pixel differences, adjust the R and B lines manually.
 To switch to the manual adjustment, select Manual from SpatialCompensationMode. - 6.
-When using a trilinear model, manually adjust and correct the R and B lines individually. - If the Red line needs to be adjusted, select Red from SpatialCompensationSelector, and specify the correction value (step: 0.01) in SpatialCompensationValue to align with the G line. - If the Blue line needs to be adjusted, select Blue from SpatialCompensationSelector, and specify the correction value (step: 0.01) in SpatialCompensationValue to align with the G line.
+When using a bilinear model, manually adjust and correct the R/B line. select RedAndBlue from SpatialCompensationSelector, and specify the correction value (step: 0.01) in SpatialCompensationValue to align with the G line.